Normality in the square of the Sorgenfrey Line: -sets and the Sorgenfrey square

 \section{$\lambda$-sets and the Sorgenfrey square}

-\begin{theorem} If $X$ is a $\lambda$-set, then $(X[\leq])^2$ is pseudonormal. \end{theorem} \begin{proof} Let $A,B$ be closed sets and assume $B$ is countable.
-We will again use shoelace lemma, and so suffices to show that $A$ has the covering property with respect to $B$.
+\begin{theorem} If $X$ is a $\lambda$-set, then $(X[\leq])^2$ is pseudo-normal. \end{theorem} \begin{proof} Let $A,B$ be closed sets and assume $B$ is countable.
+Recall the shoelace lemma: to separate $A$ and $B$ it suffices to cover each set by a countable family of open sets whose closures are disjoint from the other closed set.

+It suffices to show that $A$ has the covering property with respect to $B$.
 Since $B$ is countable it clearly has the covering property with respect to $A$.
 We begin by defining the following sets:

-Note that $B_0,B_1$ are countable, so $A_0$ and $A_1$ are Lindel\"of.
-Hence $A_0$ and $A_1$ have the covering property.
-Now it suffices to prove \begin{claim} $W$ has the covering property \end{claim} \begin{proof}[Proof of Claim] We know that there are families $\{F_n:n\in \omega\}$ and $\{H_n:n\in \omega\}$ of relatively closed (in the Eucliden topology) subsets of $X$ such that
+Note that $B_0$ is countable, then $p_0^{-1}(B_0)= \bigcup_{b\in B_0} p_0^{-1}(b) $ is a countable union of Lindel\"of spaces which is still Lindel\"of.
+Since $A$ is Sorgenfrey closed, $A_0$ is a closed subspace of a Lindel\"of space, which is still Lindel\"of.
+By the similar reason, $A_1$ is Lindel\"of as well.
+Hence both $A_0$ and $A_1$ have the covering property.
+Now it suffices to prove \begin{claim} $W$ has the covering property \end{claim} \begin{proof}[Proof of Claim] We know that there are families $\{F_n:n\in \omega\}$ and $\{H_n:n\in \omega\}$ of relatively closed (in the Euclidean topology) subsets of $X$ such that

 For any $z\in W$, there exists $s_z>0$ such that $U(z,s_z)\cap B=\emptyset$.
 Define We see $W\subseteq\cup_{n,m} W_{n,m}$ and each $W_{n,m}$ is Sorgenfrey open.
-We know that $W_{n,m}\cap B=\emptyset$, so it suffices to show $(\overline{W_{n,m}}\setminus W_{n,m})\cap B=\emptyset$.
+We know that $W_{n,m}\cap B=\emptyset$, so it suffices to show $(\overline{W_{n,m}}^\sigma\setminus W_{n,m})\cap B=\emptyset$.

 Assume otherwise.
 Then there exists a $z\in B\setminus W_{n,m}$ such that for all $k\in \omega$, there exists a $w_k=(x_k,y_k)\in W_{n,m}$ such that, $U(z,1/k)\cap U(w_k,s_{w_k})\neq \emptyset$.
 We have the following three cases depicted below.\\ \begin{enumerate} \item For infinitely many $k$ we have $x_k<a,y_k<b$\\ In this case, we have $(a,b)\in U(w_k,s_{w_k})\subseteq W_{n,m}$, which is a contradiction since we chose $z=(a,b)$ to be disjoint from $W_{n,m}$ \item For infinitely many $k$ $x_k\to a$.
 But since each $x_k$ is in $F_n$, it follows that $a\in F_n$ which is impossible. \item For infinitely many $k$ $y_k\to b$.
 But since $y_k$ is in $H_m$ it would follow that $b\in H_m$, also impossible. \end{enumerate} Hence $\overline{W_{n,m}}\cap B=\emptyset$, we have the desired covering. \end{proof} \end{proof}